Mobile wallet analysis: Evolution, Challenges and the Way AheadDecember 27, 2013

 Mobile wallet evolution:

-Mobile wallet concepts started out as early as 2000.
-With growing penetration of smart phones across the US, certain players starting looking at replacing plastic cards with always-on, ubiquitous mobile device.
-We see that the industry has evolved into its current state along three noticeable phases (not water-tight).
+Mobile wallet concepts began in 2000.
+With growing penetration of smart phones across the US, certain players starting looking at replacing plastic cards with always-on, ubiquitous mobile devices.
+We see that the industry has evolved into its current state along three noticeable phases.

 Phase I: Inception/Ideation (Before 2010)

-This is the period during which nobody was really excited about mobile wallets.
-This phase is characterized by extremely low scale of adoption.
-This phase started with Desktop based SAAS products and mobile apps being primary enabling technologies.
-From a consumer perspective purchase option were really limited with few major retailers (like Starbucks) adopting m-wallet.
-Storing information onto the wallet was done through manual entry on the wallet website or mobile device looking at your card.
-Most of wallets were company branded with few white label options.
+Early on, nobody was excited about mobile wallets.
+Early adopters included desktop based SAAS products and mobile apps were considered enabling technologies.
+From a consumer perspective purchase options were limited to a few major retailers (like Starbucks).Users had to manually enter information and most mobile wallets were company branded with few white label options.

 Phase II: Exploration (2010-12)

-This is the phase where Tech press went crazy about mobile wallets.
-Phase II of m-wallets have been more of exploratory phase with multiple start-ups and large companies trying out combinations of enabling technology, loading options and product strategy to drive customer adoptions.
+In 2010, multiple start-ups and large companies jumped into the game, testingcombinations of enabling technology, loading options and product strategies to drive customer adoption.
 Players became more aggressive about merchant acquisition.
-NFC, QR codes were the major enabling technologies used for making m-wallet products.
-For NFC, the additional cost of hardware and thereby availability at both merchant and customer end remained a challenge.
-This phase is also characterized by the emergence of white label solutions such as SeQR, Paydiant and others.
-Adoption grew with retailers such as Dunkin Donuts, and others launching their m-wallets.
-Adoption was still in its infancy.
+NFC’s QR codes were the major enabling technologies used for making m-wallet products.
+For NFC, the additional cost of hardware and availability remained a challenge.
+The emergence of white label solutions such as SeQR, Paydiant and others spurred adoptionwith retailers, but adoption was still in its infancy.

 Phase III: Early acceptance (2012 onwards)

-In no time, mobile wallets became popular in Silicon Valley and NY alley with more than 100 players now participating in the US m-wallet industry.
-With launch of Google wallet, ISIS and Paypal wallet market seemed to be at the cusp of explosion.
-Though the ISIS numbers have not been encouraging since launch, market is slowly expected to pick up in this early acceptance phase with stronger awareness among the end user.
-Omni-channel wallet options are allowing stronger acceptance at retailers.
-On the other hand, merchants have also realized potential of m-wallets and few large merchants like Wal-Mart, K-mart, Kohl, Sears and other have launched their own MCX wallet.
+Mobile wallets became popular in Silicon Valley and NY alley with more than 100 players now participating in the US m-wallet industry.
+With the launch of Google wallet, ISIS and PayPal, the m-wallet market seemed to be on the brink of success.
+Though the ISIS numbers have not been encouraging since launch, the market is slowly expected to pick up Omni-channel wallet options are allowing stronger acceptance at retailers.
+Additionally, merchants have realized the potential of m-wallets and a handful of large merchants like Wal-Mart, K-mart, Kohl’s, Sears,have launched their own MCX wallet.

-There are more than 100 mobile wallet companies operating in the US alone.
-Though, the vicious circle of low adoption among consumers and acceptance infrastructure at merchants is creating a hurdle for mobile wallets to explode.
+There are more than 100 mobile wallet companies operating in the US alone, but the low adoption among consumers and acceptance infrastructure at merchants is creating a hurdle for the growth of mobile wallets.

 Perceived security threat and lack of privacy over mobile payments is considered to major factor inhibiting the m-wallet adoption.
 At the same time, lack of rules governing mobile payments transaction makes consumer more cautious making such payments.
 Many major mobile phones manufacturers are yet to adopt the proximity technology like NFC for payments.
 Apple is one of such major manufacturer in US.
 Apart from technology and security perspectives, the consumers currently do not see a strong incentive in form of making their world wallet free, without a scope of integrating multiple loyalty, rewards and payment cards into one.